Less inflammation with a traditional Tanzanian diet than with a Western diet

-Category: Environment Hits: 6Urban Tanzanians have a more activated immune system compared to their rural counterparts.
+Category: Environment Hits: 9Urban Tanzanians have a more activated immune system compared to their rural counterparts.
 The difference in diet appears to explain this difference: in the cities, people eat a more western style diet, while in rural areas a traditional diet is more common.
 A team of researchers believe that this increased activity of the immune system contributes to the rapid increase in non-communicable diseases in urban areas in Africa.

 Read more https://www.sciencedaily.com/releases/2021/03/210304161111.htm